khushboo-dfn/SEVAttestation/README.md

     `{ "execute": "query-sev-launch-measure" }`
     `{"return": {"data": "7vHlsVKpvBaUHU5jzpNtfLMFAljbBnVrkqO51p3Ny3sZHribEtvolLvSRs0SqW8a"}}`
     Record these results to pass to the script in next step.
-7. In a third terminal, run the script to verify attestation
+7. In a third terminal, prepare a secret using `secret.py --passwd <Encryption key>`.
+7. Run the script to verify attestation
-    `./verify_attestation.sh -p secret_to_be_injected -m 7vHlsVKpvBaUHU5jzpNtfLMFAljbBnVrkqO51p3Ny3sZHribEtvolLvSRs0SqW8a`
+    `./verify_attestation.sh -p secret_file_to_be_injected -m 7vHlsVKpvBaUHU5jzpNtfLMFAljbBnVrkqO51p3Ny3sZHribEtvolLvSRs0SqW8a`
     This script assumes sev info parameters, location of qemu and OVMF.fd as default but they can be specified.
 Run `./verify_attestation.sh -h` to find arguments.
 8. Inject secret via qmp
     `{ "execute": "sev-inject-launch-secret",